solana-labs/solana-program-library/docs/src/confidential-token/quickstart.md

 This guide explains how to use the confidential transfer extension.

-Please see the [Token-2022 Introduction](../token-2022) more general information about Token-2022 and the concept of extensions.
+Please see the [Token-2022 Introduction](../token-2022) for more general information about Token-2022 and the concept of extensions.

 ## Setup